Gerry Hunsicker: Baseball career

-In nine seasons at the helm of general manager from 1996 to 2004, the Astros would go 793-665 under four managers (Terry Collins, Larry Dierker, Jimy Williams, Phil Garner) while having a payroll generally out of the top ten in the majors.
+In nine seasons at the helm of general manager from 1996 to 2004, the Astros went 793–665 under four managers (Terry Collins, Larry Dierker, Jimy Williams, Phil Garner) while having a payroll generally out of the top ten in the majors.
 They would make the playoffs five times (including four division titles in a span of five seasons, all under Dierker), with just one season finishing under .500.
 In the playoffs, success was less forthcoming, as they lost in the first round each of the first four times.
 Billy Wagner had criticized the team (specifically ownership) in 2003 for not building a team worthy for the playoffs (owing from owner Drayton McLane trying to save money) and found himself traded after the year had ended.
 In 2004, however, things swung in the way of the Astros.
 It did not start out with the best of beginnings, as manager Jimy Williams would be fired after winning half of the team's first 88 games.
 A trade on June 24 between the Astros and two other teams gained them the services of Carlos Beltran, who would hit 23 home runs.
 Spurred on by the arrival of Phil Garner as manager, he would lead them on a hot streak that included winning 36 out of the last 46 games to finish 92-70 and sneak into the playoffs as a Wild Card team by one game.
 That year, Clemens would win the Cy Young Award (his seventh all-time) while Beltran tied the record for most home runs hit in a postseason with eight.
 The Astros would fall one win short of making the World Series, but Hunsicker's nucleus of players had reached a level that the Astros had not managed to reach before.
 He would step down as the GM for the Astros after the 2004 season, whereupon Tim Purpura would replace him.
 Reportedly, he resigned due to being tired of McLane's influences on team management, and it was believed that McLane was jealous of Hunsicker getting credit for the success of the team, which extended to Hunsicker being a friend to lower management, as he had to push for McLane to start a 401K retirement plan and have the team office remain closed between Christmas and New Year's Day.
 Hunsicker even interviewed for the New York Mets job in 2003 with McLane being close to letting him go.
 Former Astros manager Larry Dierker once related a story about how Hunsicker had to be the one to tell him about the displeasure shown by McLane because a Diamond level ticket holder didn't like Dierker resting prominent veterans for a game.
 Among the last things done with Hunsicker as general manager was to pick up the club option on Craig Biggio for 2005 (which amounted to $3 million) while declining the option for Jeff Kent (which was at $9 million); reportedly, the decision was more the idea of McLane (who apparently had been phoned directly by Biggio two years prior when he wanted a new contract) rather than Hunsicker.
 On November 1, 2004, Hunsicker resigned from his position.